-sharing among supervisors in multiple jurisdictions.
+Management of systemic third-party dependencies and potential systemic risks to the global financial system can be more effective with improved coordination, collaboration and information sharing among supervisors in multiple jurisdictions.
 As mentioned in Section 4.3, financial authorities in any given jurisdiction are limited in their ability to identify, monitor, and mitigate both systemic third-party dependencies and potential systemic risks posed by service providers operating internationally.
 However, there can be challenges to enhancing cooperation on third-party service relationships, such as:

 - Differences in financial authorities' mandates, legislation, organisational structure and frameworks.
 Financial authorities in different jurisdictions typically have different regulatory frameworks, legal requirements, supervisory practices, and resourcing models.
 Their powers over third-party service providers (or a subset thereof such as financial sector critical service providers) can be significantly different; - Practical challenges in coordinating supervisory activities across different jurisdictions to ensure greater consistency and effectiveness of oversight.
 In particular, where multiple regulators with a limited prior working relationship are involved; and - Challenges in sharing sensitive information.
-Some information related to third-party providers might be highly sensitive and may expose financial authorities, financial institutions or the service providers to legal and reputation risks if shared without their consent.
+Some information related to third-party providers might be highly sensitive and obtaining consent for certain access or information may be required depending on existing contractual clauses or other legal obligations.
+Sharing of confidential information without consent may expose financial authorities, financial institutions or the service providers to legal and reputation risks and inappropriate treatment of such sensitive information could lead to increased cyber security and other business risks.